 Is Becoming a Nurse Worth It?

 Nursing can be very rewarding, both emotionally and financially.
 It’s a challenging field, but it can also be very satisfying to help others.
 The financial compensation for nurses is reasonable, and the job market is healthy.
-Nurses are in high demand, and the Bureau of Labor Statistics predicts that the number of nursing jobs will grow faster than the average for all occupations over the next decade.
+Nurses are in high demand, and that trend will likely continue.
+The field is very versatile with many opportunities so if you find that you don’t enjoy one area of the field, you can always explore another one.

 How Much Do Nurses Make?

-The average nurse makes about $32 per hour.
-However, there is a lot of variation in the annual salary of nurses.
+The average nurse makes about $32 per hour nationally (as of report from May 2020).
+However, there is a lot of variation which depends quite a bit on where you live.
 For example, the competitive base salary of a registered nurse in California is an average of $51 per hour, while those in Texas earn an average of $28 per hour.

 How Long Does It Take To Become a Nurse?

-Becoming a nurse, you can do it in as little as two years if you are full-time doing summer school and continuing school through breaks at a community college.
+Becoming a nurse, you can do it in as little as two years at a community college if you are full-time doing summer school and continuing school through breaks.
 With a two-year degree, you get an associate’s degree in nursing.
 You can also go the traditional route of the bachelor’s of science in nursing, which is a four-year degree and you will graduate with your Bachelor of Science in Nursing.
+There is also a third option of a direct-entry master’s program as well.
+I go through each of those options in this blog post.